luisarizmendi/openshift-edge-demos/tools/virtual-bmc/README.md

 If you need to connect to an external `libvirt` you will first need to configure the `sushy-tools/sushy-emulator.conf` file.

+> **NOTE**
+> Due to multiple issues with SELinux that I've tried to fix in another way without repeteable success, I had to disable it while starting the virtual BMC and re-enabling it when stopping it.

 ### Testing/Usage